wmbusmeters/wmbusmeters/README.md

 or read hex data from a a file, `wmbusmeters myfile.txt:hex`

 Any non-hex characters are ignored when using the suffix `:hex`.
-The hex string must be proper with no spaces nor bad characters, when supplied on the command line.
+However when the hex string is supplied on the command line it must be a proper hex string with no spaces.

+When a telegram is supplied on the command line, then any valid dll crcs will be automatically removed, like when the telegram is suppled in a simulation file.

 # Additional tools